lofer-lang/lofer-tc/readme.md

 - `void_elim` and `unit_elim` which serve no computational role, but have useful types when making safe programs.
 - `bool_elim` and `sigma_elim` which make data types usable

+additionally the `fix` term is used to achieve recursion.

 The data terms have the following types:
 ```